coder-mylles/flask1/README.md

 The application does not verify the user as it should.

 ## Support and Contact Details
-For any comments,suggestions,feedback or inquiries, contact me via email: ndundirokamau@gmail.com
+For any comments,suggestions,feedback or inquiries, contact me via email: martin.mylles@student.moringaschool.com

 ## License
-This project is licensed under the MIT Open Source license Copyright © 2019.
-Ndundiro Kamau
+This project is licensed under the MIT Open Source license Copyright © 2021.
+Mylles Martin